maxgillett/s3_multipart/README.md

 });
 ```

 This piece of code does some configuration and provides various callbacks that you can hook into.
-It will be discussed further at the end of the Getting Started guide.
+It will be discussed further at the end of the Getting Started guide below.

 Finally, edit the aws.yml that was created in your config folder with the correct credentials for each environment.